astral-sh/uv/BENCHMARKS.md

 - Benchmark performance may vary dramatically depending on the set of packages being installed.
 For example, a resolution that requires building a single intensive source distribution may appear very similar across tools, since the bottleneck is tool-agnostic.
-- Unlike Poetry, both uv and pip-tools do _not_ generate multi-platform lockfiles.
+- Unlike Poetry, both uv and pip-tools do _not_ generate platform-independent lockfiles.
 As such, Poetry is (by design) doing significantly more work than other tools in the resolution benchmarks.
-Poetry is included for completeness, as many projects may not _need_ a multi-platform lockfile.
+  Poetry is included for completeness, as many projects may not _need_ a platform-independent lockfile.
 However, it's critical to understand that benchmarking uv's resolution time against Poetry is an unfair comparison.
 (Benchmarking installation, however, _is_ a fair comparison.)

 This document benchmarks against Trio's `docs-requirements.in`, as a representative example of a real-world project.